Indirect Signals of Dark Matter Can Change Depending on Where You Look: Phenomenology

 There are also constraints from galaxy groups \cite{Lisanti:2017qlb}\footnote{Though, the morphology of the emission from these objects is not resolved by observations.}.
 However, these constraints are weaker by an order of magnitude than the constraints from the Galactic halo and can therefore be easily satisfied by our model.

 In baryon-poor environments, the dominant DM signal comes from the decay of the dark photon into neutrinos.
 The constraints on this channel come, for example, from DM annihilations into neutrinos in the Galactic halo which is constrained to be $\langle\sigma v\rangle(\bar{\chi}\chi\to \bar\nu\nu)^{\text{exp}}(\text{halo})\lesssim 10^{-23}~\text{cm}^3\text{s}^{-1}$ \cite{IceCube:2016oqp} which is a few orders of magnitude weaker than the constraint on visible final state particles.
 Another interesting signature of DM-neutrino interactions is the scattering of DM on neutrinos mediated by $A_d$.
-However typical loop-induced lower bounds on $\Lambda$ discussed in the appendix imply that $\eps$, and therefore $g_\nu$, are less than $\sim 10^{-10}$ in our scenario.
-Hence, predictions for the scattering cross section are several orders of magnitude below current bounds \cite{McMullen:2021ikf,Koren:2019wwi,Escudero:2015yka,Boehm:2013jpa,Wilkinson:2014ksa}.
+However for the reference values in Table~\ref{tab:fiducial}, our typical predictions for the scattering cross section are several orders of magnitude below current bounds \cite{McMullen:2021ikf,Koren:2019wwi,Escudero:2015yka,Boehm:2013jpa,Wilkinson:2014ksa} such that all constraints coming from neutrino-DM scattering can be evaded.
+Similarly, at these tiny couplings ($\eps$, $g_\nu$), no laboratory neutrino experiments probe our scenario.